9ff GT9

 The 9ff GT9 is a sports car based loosely on the Porsche 911, built by German tuning company 9ff, founded by Jan Fatthauer.
 Based on the Porsche 911 (997) GT3; the cars are extensively rebuilt and fitted with a heavily modified 3.6-4.0 litre flat 6 engine that produces 738 to 1120 bhp, depending on the configuration.
 One of the major differences from a normal 911 is the positioning of the engine; whilst every 911 throughout Porsche's history (excluding the Porsche 911 GT1 race car) has been rear-engined, the GT9 is mid-engined for better weight distribution.

 It takes the 9ff 3.8 seconds (from a rolling start) or 4.2 seconds (from a standing start) to reach 60 mph, and 17.6 seconds to reach 190 mph.
 The top speed of the original GT9 is 409 km/h.
 This was faster than the original Bugatti Veyron, but slower than both the SSC Ultimate Aero TT and the Bugatti Veyron Super Sport.

 The interior of the car has been stripped out for lightness and thus was very basic compared to a standard 911 GT3.
 All GT9s had blue leather, square-patterned interior trim, with a roll cage for safety.
 A carbon fibre and Kevlar construction helps further in weight savings.

 9ff stated that only 150 GT9s would be produced, and only 20 of those would have the most powerful engine.
 Prices ranged between £150,000 and £540,000 depending on engine and options, with all of them already sold by the time the car was launched in the market.

 9ff GT9-R

 The GT9-R was a high performance variant of the GT9, offering up to 1120 bhp from a 4.0L twin-turbocharged flat-6 engine.
 It was designed to take the speed record for a street legal car from the Bugatti Veyron, with a claimed speed of 420 km/h, although this was never tested.

-It accelerates from 0–100 km/h in 2.9s and 0–300 km/h in under 16s.
+It can accelerate from 0–100 km/h in 2.9 seconds and 0–300 km/h in under 16 seconds.
 Only 20 examples of the GT9-R were produced.